coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 ### The Tyranny of Exceptionalism

 - Most of us are pretty average at most things we do.
 Even if you're exceptional at one thing, chances are you're average or below average at most other things.
-That's just the nature of life. --> Tweeted
+That's just the nature of life.
 - To become truly great at something, you have to dedicate see shit-tons of time and energy to it.
 And because we all have limited time and energy, few of us ever become truly exceptional at more than one thing, if anything at all.
 - Brilliant businesspeople are often fuckups in their personal lives.
 - Many celebrities are probably just as clueless about life as the people who gawk at them and follow their every move.